Twin Quantum Cheshire Photons: Two smiles with no cats

-Hence the following conclusion: though the photons of the pair went with certainty through arms 1 and 3 of the interferometers, as confirmed by (30), no polarization pair traveled through these arms, as shown in (38).
-The polarization pair traveled along arms (2,4) and (2,3) with certainty, as shown in (39) and (40), and quantum mechanics compensates for the polarization pairs excess by letting -1 pair travel through arms (1,4)!
-The other quantities are consistent with the fact that there is one photon in each interferometer:
+Hence a conclusion: though the photons of the pair went with certainty through arms 1 and 3 of the interferometers, as confirmed by \eqref{pos3}, no polarization pair traveled through these arms, as shown by \eqref{sig17}.
+The polarization pair traveled along arms (2,3) and (2,4) with certainty, as shown by \eqref{sig18} and \eqref{sig19}, and quantum mechanics compensates for the excess in the number of pairs by letting -1 polarization pair travel through arms (1,4)!
+This is consistent with the fact that there is one photon in each interferometer since only one polarization travels through each interferometer:

-so one polarization travelled through each interferometer.
-It is worth noting that $\langle\sigma_{zz}^{2\cdot}\rangle_w = 2$, which means that any system weakly interacting with arm 2 would feel the presence of two polarizations whereas only one photon entered the interferometer!
-Still, this does not contradict the statement that only one polarization travelled through the considered interferometer since a measurement on arm 1 will find -1 polarization, bringing the total polarization in the interferometer to 1.
-The question ``which photon polarization?'' makes no sense at all, unlike the Cheshire cat experiment in section 1.
+Note that $\langle\sigma_{zx}^{2\cdot}\rangle_w = 2$, meaning that any system weakly interacting with arm 2 would feel the presence of two polarizations whereas only one photon entered the interferometer, in agreement with the interpretation of Aharonov \emph{et al.} \cite{aharonov_how_1988}.
+Still only one polarization traveled through this interferometer since a measurement on arm 1 would detect ``-1" polarization, bringing the total to 1.
+Here the question ``which photon polarization?'' makes no sense, unlike the Cheshire cat experiment in section \ref{section2}.